uqee/coretechs-stackedit-workspace/Curaçao Check/KYCAndPrivacy.md

 ### KYC Policy

 1.1.
-In order to become our Client and to be able to use the Website, you must complete the registration form, and read and accept these Terms and Conditions (including any documents referred to or indicated in the Terms and Conditions).
+In order to become our Client and to be able to use the Website, you must complete the registration form, and read and accept these Terms of Service (including any documents referred to or indicated in the Terms of Service).

 1.2.
 After registering and at any time thereafter, you may be required to provide us with a standard set of identification data and documents, as well as additional documents in accordance with applicable law and/or our internal KYC (Know Your Customer) and AML (Anti Money Laundering) policies.